Euclidean methods and phase transitions for the strongest deformations compatible with Schwarzschild asymptotics: Introduction

-The paper is organized as follows: in Section \ref{sec:S2 metric} we describe how to generate the geometry using NED coupled to general relativity embedded in a spacetime with a cosmological constant by explicitly calculating the Lagrangian density\footnote{To avoid confusion, we explicitly mention that we use the terms ``Lagrangian" and ``Lagrangian density" interchangeably throughout this article, but we always mean the Lagrangian density. }.
-In Section \ref{sec:thermodynamics} we perform a detailed analysis of the Euclidean action and how to derive the proper thermodynamic quantities.
-In the beginning of section \ref{sec:1st-law}, we provide some arguments on the reason we allow the cosmological constant and minimal length to vary, and then move on to the study of phase transitions.
-In subsection \ref{sec:PT-AdS}, we study the phase structure and thermodynamic stability of this model embedded in Anti de Sitter spacetime along with its behavior near the critical point.
-In subsection \ref{sec:PT-M}, we analyze the phase structure in asymptotically Minkowski spacetime with the implementation of an isothermal cavity to establish thermodynamic equilibrium.
+The paper is organized as follows: in Sec.~\ref{sec:S2 metric} we describe how to generate the geometry using NED coupled to general relativity embedded in a spacetime with a cosmological constant by explicitly calculating the Lagrangian density\footnote{To avoid confusion, we explicitly mention that we use the terms ``Lagrangian" and ``Lagrangian density" interchangeably throughout this article, but we always mean the Lagrangian density. }.
+In Sec.~\ref{sec:thermodynamics} we perform a detailed analysis of the Euclidean action and how to derive the proper thermodynamic quantities.
+In the beginning of Sec.~\ref{sec:1st-law}, we provide some arguments on the reason we allow the cosmological constant and minimal length to vary, and then move on to the study of phase transitions.
+In Sec.~\ref{sec:PT-AdS}, we study the phase structure and thermodynamic stability of this model embedded in anti de Sitter spacetime along with its behavior near the critical point.
+In Sec.~\ref{sec:PT-M}, we analyze the phase structure in asymptotically Minkowski spacetime with the implementation of an isothermal cavity to establish thermodynamic equilibrium.
 We also comment on the bounds imposed on the minimal length and its comparison with astronomical data, leading us to conclusions about the viability of RBHs.
-We perform a similar thermodynamic analysis in section \ref{sec:PT-dS} for embedding in de Sitter spacetime with the isothermal cavity restricted between the horizon radius and the cosmological horizon.
+We perform a similar thermodynamic analysis in Sec.~\ref{sec:PT-dS} for embedding in de Sitter spacetime with the isothermal cavity restricted between the outer black hole horizon radius and the cosmological horizon.
 In all of the above cases we demonstrate the existence of a proper Smarr formula \cite{S:73} and first law of black hole thermodynamics.
-We conclude in section \ref{sec:conlusions} with a discussion of our main results and their ramifications, along with potential future research directions.
-Throughout this article, we restrict ourselves to four spacetime dimensions and we are use units $\hbar=c=G=1$.
+We conclude in Sec.~\ref{sec:conlusions} with a discussion of our main results and their ramifications, along with potential future research directions.
+Throughout this article, we restrict ourselves to four spacetime dimensions and we work in dimensionless units such that $\hbar=c=G=k_{B}=1$.